changyaochen/changyaochen.github.io/_posts/2020-12-30-ML-design-pattern-2.md

 ## Hyperparameter Tuning

-grid search and combinatorial explosion
+Aside from data munging, hyperparameter tuning is arguably where an ML practitioner spends most effort on.
+This design patterns aims to help us to do it better.

+### Grid search
+This is the most common approach one would take, where one iterate through the combinations of a set of hyperparameter ranges.
+As simple as it is, the combinatorial explosion will kick in fairly quickly.
+This is particularly an issue for large models where a single training run can take hours or days.

+Instead of meticulously trying every single hyperparameter combination, one could specifies the total number of trials, and then for each trial, one *randomly* chooses a new hyperparameter combinations.
+This would bound the hyperparameter turning budget, but not necessary bring us the best outcome.

+### Bayesian optimization
 Bayesian optimization is a technique for optimizing black-box functions.
+In this case, we can conveniently consider the loss of the ML model as the output of this black-box function, and the hyperparameters as the input to the black-box function.
+A simple example to illustrate the general concept of Bayesian optimization if that, if we have observed that increasing the `max_depth` of our xgboost model has not led to reduction of error metrics, then we probably won't keep exploring deeper trees.

+There is another layer of optimization added to the process.
 Bayesian optimization defines a new function that emulates our model but is much cheaper to run.
-This is referred to as the surrogate function—the inputs to this function are your hyperparameter values and the output is your optimization metric.
+This is referred to as the surrogate function, and again, the inputs to this function are hyperparameter values and the output is the optimization metric (*e.g.*, loss).

-I found [this video](https://www.youtube.com/watch?v=c4KKvyWW_Xk) a good introduction to Bayesian optimization (and the [corresponding tutorial](https://arxiv.org/pdf/1807.02811.pdf)),
+I found [this video](https://www.youtube.com/watch?v=c4KKvyWW_Xk) a good introduction to Bayesian optimization (and the [corresponding tutorial](https://arxiv.org/pdf/1807.02811.pdf)), and will probably learn more about it in the future.